'A beautiful country': Afghan photos show Albania's welcome

 The exhibit, “Albania from my Eyes,” opened at the Tirana Art Gallery with photos from some 20 Afghans who fled to Albania last fall.

-For Madiha Talash, 20, a medical student who came with her sister, also a student, the exhibition showed the “beauty of a country.”
+For Madina Talash, 20, a medical student who came with her sister, also a student, the exhibition showed the “beauty of a country.”

 “This exhibition shows how another people see the beauty of Albania,” she told The Associated Press.